inspec/inspec/docs-chef-io/content/inspec/cli.md

     Specify which transport to use, defaults to negotiate (WinRM).
 * `--enhanced-outcomes`
     Includes enhanced outcome of controls in report data.
+* `--attestation-file=one two three`
+    Loads one or more attestation files.
+Using this option, makes the `enhanced-outcomes` option true.

 ## habitat